EliasNimlandLind/xp-toolset/README.md

 Create a release by:

-1. Add each commit as normal.
-2. Create a commit with commit message including a trigger word, e.g., `minor: <changes to commit>`.
+1. Create a commit with commit message including a trigger word, e.g., `minor: <changes to commit>`.
 Refer to the table below for what they are.
-3. Execute `git push`.
+2. Execute `git push`.
-4. Execute `git pull` to pull the changes.
+3. Execute `git pull` to pull the changes.

 | Version type | Trigger in commit message        | What it updates                                                          | Example change                                                   |
 | ------------ | -------------------------------- | ------------------------------------------------------------------------ | ---------------------------------------------------------------- |